 Burnout is a state of mental and physical exhaustion, both mentally and physically.
 It is a form of mental distress.
 Burnout can also lead to posttraumatic stress symptoms.
 Many healthcare workers experience burnout due to using experimental medicine.
 Burnout is not an official diagnosis.
 However, it is still genuine and can trigger severe symptoms, including anxiety disorder and symptoms of depression.
+Burnout can also cause PTSD in healthcare workers.
 Some amount of stress can help health care workers push themselves to accomplish tasks.
 However, it can cause compassion fatigue and can even affect health care workers’ marital status.

 Stress that triggers burnout can come from several sources, but it is related to the COVID-19 Pandemic for healthcare workers.
 Signs of burnout include:

 - Changes in how you eat or sleep

 - More frequent illness due to lowered immunity